 Section 382 of the Internal Revenue Code generally requires a corporation to limit the amount of its income in future years that can be offset by historic losses, i.e., net operating loss (NOL) carryforwards and certain built-in losses, after a corporation has undergone an ownership change.

-In this article, we will provide an overview of the Section 382 limitation and valuation considerations concerning the calculation of the Section 382 limitation.
-Additionally, we discuss the sweeping changes to the utilization of NOLs under Section 172 subsequent to the enactment of the 2017 Tax Cuts and Jobs Act (TCJA.)
+In this article, we provide an overview of the Section 382 limitation and valuation considerations concerning the calculation of the Section 382 limitation.
+Additionally, we discuss the sweeping changes to the utilization of NOLs under Section 172 subsequent to the enactment of the Coronavirus Aid, Relief & Economic Security Act (CARES Act) in 2020, as well as the Tax Cuts and Jobs Act (TCJA) in 2017.

 Section 382 Basics

-A loss corporation is a corporation that is entitled to use a tax attribute carryover, such as an NOL, or a corporation with a net unrealized built-in loss.
+A loss corporation is a corporation that is entitled to use a tax attribute carryover (pre-change losses), such as an NOL, a net unrealized built-in loss (NUBIL), and after the TCJA, a carryover of disallowed business interest expense under Section 163(j) for tax years beginning after 2017 (see below).
 The following basic example shows the application of Sec.
 382:

 Alpha Corporation is a highly successful corporation wishing to acquire 100% of the stock of an unrelated company, Zeta Corporation.